Helping teachers implement Digital Technologies

-Challenges are plugged and unplugged classroom ready resources created by the ACA to teach Digital Technologies.
+Challenges are online and unplugged classroom ready resources created by the ACA to teach Digital Technologies.
 Online challenges have problem marking and a teacher dashboard, available free for Australian students in years 3-8.

 Teacher resources and other activities you can use in your classroom!